naemon/naemon.github.io/legacy/documentation/usersguide/objectdefinitions.md

 <ol>
 <li>Lines that start with a '#' character are taken to be comments and are not processed</li>
 <li>Directive names are case-sensitive</li>
-<li>Characters that appear after a semicolon (;) in configuration lines are treated as comments and are not processed</li>
+<li>Characters that appear after a semicolon (;) (unless escaped by backslash) in configuration lines are treated as comments and are not processed</li>
 </ol>
 {{ site.end }}